The Value We Bring

 Reducing Month End Close Turnaround Time

-The director of finance of a mid-market pharmaceutical packaging company came to me wanting to improve the financial closing process at the end of the month.
+While working on a project to improve manufacturing downtime for a mid-market pharmaceutical packaging company, the Director of Finance came to us wanting to improve the financial closing process at the end of the month.
 She and the corporate big wigs was unhappy with the time to close the books at the end of the month.
-The director implemented some lean process improvement methods and saw 50% reduction in her days to close from a month-end close of 5 to 7 days to a closing turnaround time of 3.5 days and was able to reduce the number of current reports being generated by the department, while maintaining compliance to key business controls.
+The director implemented some lean process improvement methods we recommended and saw 50% reduction in her days to close from a month-end close of 5 to 7 days to a closing turnaround time of 3.5 days and was able to reduce the number of current reports being generated by the department, while maintaining compliance to key business controls.

 The Case of the Continuous Improvement(CI) Coordinator

-The COO of a small manufacturer of electrical product equipment contacted me about his concerns regarding a production manager he had recently promoted to the position of continuous improvement coordinator.
+The COO of a small manufacturer of electrical product equipment contacted us about his concerns regarding a production manager he had recently promoted to the position of continuous improvement coordinator.
 He wanted to enhance the employee knowledge, skills and abilities in continuous process improvement methods.
 The employee went from a basic knowledge of CI gleaned from his work with lean consultants hired by the COO in years past to become the CI expert on-site with a better understanding of Lean and Continuous Process Improvement tools.
 He has applied the newly learned concepts to developing a robust training within industry program, identifying capacity issues and a company-wide problem-solving process moving the company forward on its continuous improvement journey.

 Improving Order Turnaround Time